fran-man/fran-man.github.io/_posts/2021-01-19-entropy-and-complexity.markdown

 Well - again not really.
 The code you can *see* is a lot simpler.
 But really you've offloaded your complexity to spring boot.
 Spring boot is a *massive* project that I often hear people refer to as being too complex or "magic".
 So really, this activity was more a case of moving your complexity from somewhere you didn't want it (your own code) to somewhere you can tolerate it (the framework).
-Whether this is tolerable and worthwhile for you is a personal decision.
+Whether this is tolerable and worthwhile for you is a personal decision that may differ based on the situation.

 #### Simplifying Some Deliberately Complex Code
 A thought occurred to me, "what about code that you deliberately inserted artificial complexity into?" such as: